 Ant-Man Was Never Such a Sure Thing for Marvel Studios

 This news is doubly impressive given the tumultuous road that Ant-Man had to travel to get to the MCU.
 Originally a movie pitched by Edgar Wright, Ant-Man was in the works for years, even before the launch of the MCU itself.
 Wright’s vision took a while to come to fruition.
 But even then, unexpected twists occurred.

 Image via Marvel Studios.

 During production, the man who heralded Ant-Man, seemingly left the project.
 Marvel Studios brought in director Peyton Reed to continue Wright’s vision.
 At the time, this worried industry pundits and fans.
-Later, after ANt-Man and the Wasp, Paul Rudd seemed to ask for a fan campaign to show the studio fans wanted a sequel.
+Later, after Ant-Man and the Wasp, Paul Rudd seemed to ask for a fan campaign for Ant-man 3 to show the studio fans wanted a sequel.
 Luckily, it all worked out for everyone.
 As they say, ‘small’s well that ends well.’

 The way that Ant-Man won over audiences, was by being small.
 Small in scope, story and its universe.
 The characters were deeply connected and light-hearted.
 Never weighing down the drama with unnecessary histrionics.
 The world itself stayed close to the realm of these characters.
 While larger connections tied the film into other MCU movies, Reed kept them limited to the world he created.

 Add to that the hero of Ant-Man isn’t a big movie star by any means.
 It’s Paul Rudd, the guy from the Judd Apatow movies.
 And this combination worked, not once, but twice in the sequel Ant-Man And The Wasp.